GreyRook/code-with-style/example/integration-tests/README.md

 Make yourself comfortable with CSS selectors and XPATH notation for selecting DOM elements.
 You will need it for query elements you interact with or that you check for a state change.

-For writing basic nightwatchjs.org tests ref. to the https://nightwatchjs.org/guide.
+For writing basic Nightwatch tests refer to the [Nightwatch guide](https://nightwatchjs.org/guide).

 We write tests in TypeScript but it is also possible to write them in plain JavaScript.
 Having the advantage of a type system (as in TypeScript) can be a benefit when checking statically for inconsistent use of wrong types.
 So use TypeScript when you can.